hrishitsarkar/Tooltip-react/README.md

 1. Users can select the buttons in which position they want to see the Tooltip.

 2. There is a Hover Me ! button in which users can hover and see the Tooltip.

+Use npm run dev to start the server.